How Often Should You Shave?

 Can I shave too often?

-Shaving too much can put your skin under a lot of stress, making your skin drier and more prone to redness and irritation.
+Shaving too much can put your skin under a lot of stress, making your skin drier and more prone to skin redness and skin irritation.

 With the right skin prep, you can prevent these issues even if you have to shave often.
 Shaving with the right tools and products you can prepare your skin, soften your growth to help your blade glide more easily over your skin, thus reducing the chance of nicks and cuts.